…Or “It’s better to be a dog in a peaceful time than to be a man in a chaotic period.”–Feng Menglong (1627)

 I’ve noticed a lot of frustrated and anxious people on Social Media are not sleeping well, particularly waking up in the middle of the night not able to fall back to sleep.
 More than just a nuisance, stress and insomnia can impair our immune systems–something we really don’t need right now.

-As I read more posts about insomnia it appeared that 3:00am was a favourite time to be staring at the ceiling.
-This, in TCM happens when people are suffering from what we term “Liver Qi stagnation,”* where excessive stress bogs down the ability of the Liver to smooth the flow of Qi harmoniously throughout the body, causing imbalance.
+As I read more posts about insomnia it appeared that 3:00 am was a favorite time to be staring at the ceiling.
+This, in TCM, happens when people are suffering from what we term “Liver Qi stagnation,”* where excessive stress bogs down the ability of the Liver to smooth the flow of Qi harmoniously throughout the body, causing imbalance.
 In TCM our bodies hold our emotions, and in this particular instance where the Qi is stuck, the Liver holds onto anger, depression, frustration, and even hopelessness.
 When unbalanced a variety of other symptoms such as headaches, irritability, a sensation of stuckness in the throat, gastrointestinal upset, and menstrual difficulties can occur.
 When I check the pulse it is often wiry, and the tongue may have slightly redder sides.

 It is not uncommon for the Liver to become more unbalanced in the Spring, as according to 5-element theory, this is the Season of Wood which governs the Liver and Gallbladder.
 I often see people with migraines and sleeplessness show up at my clinic this time of year.
 Add the concerns over the pandemic and it’s no wonder people are waking up in the middle of the night.